india-kerle/blogbot/blogbot/README.md

 ### Methods

+- **Better data cleaning:** I did minimal cleaning to the blogposts.
+I would do more cleaning of whitespaces and special characters.
+I would also not arbitrarily cut the length of blogposts.

 - **Introduce more diversity in injected PII:** either by better prompting or stuffing randomly chosen PII from a data source and reframing the task to include it.
 This is because the LLM generates similar PII i.e. `Jane Doe`, `John Doe`

 - **Verify the blogposts do NOT contain PII:** via a process like disagreement modelling or by training a weak learner on a small subset of gold,standard non-PII blogposts and predicting whether data contains PII.
 I would then include high precision blogposts in my final training set.